-- Facilitator of extraordinary, uncomfortable, life-changing conversations
+- Facilitator and lover of of extraordinary, uncomfortable, life-changing conversations

 - Enthusiastic & loving interrogator of reality

 - Fellow work-in-progress (i.e. inquisitive human & avid maker of mistakes)

 I teach skills for relating competently to difference and I facilitate and mediate uncomfortable, necessary, life-changing conversations with people who want more joy and connection and less suffering in their most important relationships—with themselves, their loved ones, their organizations, and the world.

 I come to the work of living and leading relationally with the lived experience of moving through life in the U.S. as an autistic, multi-racial and sometimes white-presenting “other” with many other intersecting privileges and marginalized identities.
 I bring relentless compassion, an unusual perspective, and an eclectic variety of tools to the conversation of expanding our lives and our leadership beyond personal growth and into relational development.